 To all of you pantsers, I’m not saying you must embrace outlining like I did.
 If being a hardcore pantser works for you, don’t feel obligated to switch.
 But if you’re experiencing the same frustrations as I did and are searching for a solution, don’t be afraid to tinker with an outline.
 Find a rhythm that’s right for you and don’t quit after the first attempt.
 Some of your anxiety and struggles just might fade over time because of this handy tool.

 Since the day Rolena discovered that the best place to let her imagination explode is from the tip of a pen, she’s barely put one down.
-She serves on the Story Embers Board and hosts a writing group in her local community.
-When she’s not writing, you’ll find her teaching music, directing dramas, and chasing sunshine.
+When she’s not writing, you’ll find her teaching music, directing dramas, chasing sunshine, and hosting a writing group in her local community.
 Laughter, superheroes, and squirrels are a few of her favorite things.
 She loves to devour books, go book shopping, and take pictures of books.
 Her passion is to share faith, hope, and truth through fiction and to flood fellow writers with the inspiration and bravery to create vivid worlds and extraordinary stories.
-You can connect with her over at The Author’s Attic.